jeremymcwilliams/uce-sequence-data/docs/pipeline_setup.md

 │   ├── probes/
 │   │   └── RTA-v3-probe-combine-spider-color-DUPE-SCREENED.fasta
 │   └── taxon-set.conf      ← create this (see below)
-└── FUSe/                   ← clone from GitHub (see below)
 ```

 **3. Create the adapter file.** Confirm adapter sequences with RAPiD Genomics, then create `adapters/adaptersfasta.fa`: